VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `number`

-This options expects a boolean value.
+This option expects a boolean value.
 This means it can only have two possible values: `true` or `false`.
 If we assign `true` we enable it, `false` does the opposite.

 When we enable `number` Neovim starts showing the line number in the gutter.